tinkeros/TinkerOS/Baremetal.md

    - HPET disabled
    - Fast boot disabled

-4) Write the Live USB image to a thumb drive or burn a CD/DVD (for IDE/legacy systems) to boot from.
+4) Write the Live USB image to a thumb drive or burn a CD/DVD (for IDE/legacy systems/VMs) to boot from.
+   - For CD/DVD use the ISO files, **Note: Do not write the ISO files to USB drives, they are for real or virtual CD/DVD drives only**
+   - For USB boot to RAM disk, write TinkerOS_USB_version.img to a USB thumb drive.  **Note: Only the .img file will work, ISOs will NOT boot from USB!**
-   - Write TinkerOS_USB.img from latest [releases page](https://github.com/tinkeros/TinkerOS/releases)
-     (Write with Rufus, Etcher, Raspberry PI Imager on Windows, simple dd command works on Linux)
+   - Get the latest from [releases page](https://github.com/tinkeros/TinkerOS/releases) (Write with Rufus, Etcher, Raspberry PI Imager on Windows, or simple dd command works on Linux)

-5) Try Live booting TempleOS and TinkerOS from the USB
+6) Try Live booting TempleOS and TinkerOS from CD/DVD or booting from a RAM disk via USB first to check if things work before modifying your system.
    - Check the keyboard and mouse work.
    - If they do not, do you have a PS/2 port you can try with real PS/2 keyboard/mouse?
 (USB to PS/2 adapters will not help).
    - Note that even if you can live boot TempleOS to a RAM disk, you still need support for legacy/IDE mode to be able to actually install it.
    - It is possible that TinkerOS works and TempleOS does not in which case TinkerOS would be your only option for that machine.

-6) Use Clonezilla to partition your drive
+7) Use Clonezilla to partition your drive (USB image only)
    - Enter through defaults until you get to mode, then select Beginner
    - Select restoredisk
    - Choose included image file templeos_tinkeros_.....